Wallumbilla, Queensland: Facilities

-The Special Broadcasting Service and its sister channels transmits to Wallumbilla.[citation needed]

 Amenities

 Wallumbilla's Calico Cottage, open seven days a week, is the town's Visitor Information Centre.
 As well as this, Calico Cottage sells locally produced arts and crafts along with refreshments.
 The Calico Cottage also serves as Wallumbilla's main Intercity Bus Stop which is used by Greyhound Australia as a regular timetabled stop on its main intercity services: